How to Preserve Crucial Evidence After a Car Accident

 What Type of Car Accident Evidence Is Effective?

-After a car accident, any evidence you can gather from the scene can be crucial in proving the other driver was at fault.
+After a car accident, any evidence you can gather from the accident scene can be crucial in proving the other driver was at fault.
 Regardless of the severity, you should call the police to investigate the accident and prepare a report.
 In a police report, the officer typically documents road and weather conditions, vehicle position and damage, the location of traffic signals, statements by the drivers and eyewitnesses, and whether any drivers received traffic citations.

 If the police officer determines the other driver was negligent or at fault, that can be persuasive evidence in your negotiations with the insurance carrier.
 Even when you have a police report to use as evidence, however, it’s still helpful for you to take photos documenting the scene, the condition of the vehicles, skid marks on the road, and any obvious injuries.
 Video surveillance, 911 calls, and accident reconstruction reports can also help prove what happened at the scene.